zyr17/UniLight/README.md

 We use [CityFlow](https://github.com/zyr17/CityFlow) as traffic simulator.
-Note it is a forked version of the original CityFlow, which added some functions to calculate some statistics in C++ instead of Python.
+Note it is a forked version of the original CityFlow, which added some functions to calculate some statistics in C++ instead of Python, also in this version we re-implement the calculation method of average travel time, which is more precise than the original CityFlow, considering the time passing intersections and the very last lane for vehicles.
+As the result, average travel time reported by this version is longer than the original version, and we do not recommend comparing the results with the results from original Cityflow directly.

 We suggest using Docker to run our code.
 Use the docker image: `zyr17/unlight`.
 Alternatively, you can build an environment by your self.
 We run our codes on